fortraan/desaurus/README.md

 # Desaurus v2
+*Note: Desaurus is not active on reddit.
+The following is just how it would behave when running.*
 Desaurus is a Reddit bot designed to simplify text.
 Summon it like so:

     /u/desaurus_bot [text to simplify]